Nature’s gift you didn’t ask for.

 - persistent diarrhea even after the exercise is over

 - Chronic nausea and ongoing abdominal pain.

-You can also be suffering from an underlying medical condition that’s causing your workout trots.
+You can also suffer from an underlying medical condition causing your workout trots.
+These include:

 - Ulcerative colitis